integrii/flaggy/README.md

 // Declare variables and their defaults var stringFlag = "defaultValue"

-// Add a flag
+//  a flag
-flaggy.AddStringFlag(&stringFlag, "f", "flag", "A test string flag")
+flaggy.String(&stringFlag, "f", "flag", "A test string flag")

 // Parse the flag
 flaggy.Parse()